saeedrila/Remedy_v2_frontend/README.md

 * Doctors and Labs can initiate chat with patient on any-day.
 * Doctor and Labs account: When new document is selected, old selected file will be discarded.

+1.0.4
+* Changes made according to bugs raised by project partner in boarding week.
+* Executive, Doctor, and Lab will be automatically redirected to their respective dashboard on logging in.
+* Minor changes in the footer, login page, and Profile page.